CHAMPVA for Life Definition

 How to Apply

-If the individual is already a CHAMPVA beneficiary, then at the age of 65, they should provide CHAMPVA a copy of their Medicare card that shows their enrollment in Medicare Parts A & B. They also are required to provide information about any other health insurance under which they are covered.
-Once these forms are processed, a new CHAMPVA card is issued with an extended expiration date.
+If the individual is already a CHAMPVA beneficiary, before the age of 65, they will need to provide CHAMPVA a copy of their Medicare card that shows their enrollment in Medicare Parts A & B. They also are required to provide information about any other health insurance under which they are covered by completing VA Form 10-7959c, CHAMPVA Other Health Insurance (OHI) Certification.
+CHAMPVA will reach out 90 days before the participant’s 65th birthday through the mail with instructions.

 If the individual is not a CHAMPVA beneficiary, then they must complete an application, a form detailing any other health insurance they have, and provide a copy of their Medicare Part A & B card.
 Providing copies of optional documents, such as marriage licenses and terminations, or the veteran’s VBA disability rating, can greatly accelerate the processing time.
 If all of the proper documentation is provided, including optional documentation, the enrollment process generally takes approximately six weeks.
 If not, processing can take as long as eight months.